 It was precisely in this context that we showed up on this street, after arriving from the cathedral located just opposite and accessible via a footbridge offering a photogenic view of the surroundings.
 I would like to take this opportunity to point out that although we had already been to the Chanthaburi region 10 years ago, we had not had time to set foot in the city, located about 20 km from the seaside (we had originally made a detour because we were going to the island of Ko Samet).
 We therefore took advantage of this return to the province to explore this little-known region in more depth and thus visit the city.
 We also benefited from better weather than during our previous visit, making everything more pleasant.

-Here, crumbling French-built houses mix with Chinese merchant shops and historic Sino-Thai temples.
-All nestled in narrow, ancient alleys that wind along the river.
-Chanthaburi.
-This is an interesting area to explore.
-Some of the older buildings are being redeveloped, renovated and turned into small cafes and restaurants as well as a few characterful guest houses for people who want to stay in the old town.
+Here, crumbling houses built by the French mingle with Chinese merchants' shops and historic Sino-Thai temples.
+All of this is nestled in narrow, ancient alleyways that wind along the Chanthaburi River.
+It's an interesting area to explore.
+Some of the older buildings have been repurposed, renovated, and transformed into small cafes and restaurants, as well as a few charming guesthouses for those who wish to stay in the old town.

 We crossed it in its entire length up to the foot of the What Boots Muang, where there is a bridge from which I got an iconic photo of Chanthaboon Waterfront (at the top of the article).
 In addition to the liveliness of the street, the merchants and the facades of the buildings, we came across murals adding to the appeal of the place.